bart314/TBD/docs/literature.md

 - Merleau-Ponty, Maurice, 1945, *Phénoménologie de la Perception.*.
 Paris: Éditions Gallimard.
 - McLuhan, Marshall, 1964, *Understanding Media: The Extensions of Man.*  Routledge.
 - Rosa, Hartmut, 2022, *Resonanz.
 Eine Sociologie der Weltbeziehung.* Suhrkamp taschenbuch wissenschaft 22272.
+- Rosa, Hartmut, 2019, *Resonance.
+A Sociology of our Relationship with the World.*.
+Translated by James C. Wagner.
+Polity Press.
 - Sennett, Richard, 2008, *The Craftsman.* Penguin Books.
 - Tsing, Anna, 2015, *The Mushroom at the End of the World.
 On the Possibility of Life in Capitalist Ruins.* Princeton UP.
 - Turkle, Sherry, 2011, *Alone Together: Why We Expect More from Technology and Less from Each Other.* MIT Press.